-Kurt taught me more about being a thief, and a real piece of work (a POS), than any other person I’ve encountered, movie I’ve watched, or book that I’ve read on the subject.
-I didn’t know it at the time, of course, but Kurt Lee would serve as a prototype for those that would exhibit similar traits, traits that I would only later deem the thief’s mentality.
+Kurt taught me more about how a deceptive person thinks, than any other person I’ve encountered, movie I’ve watched, or book I’ve read on the subject.
+He would serve as my prototype for those who would exhibit a wide array of similar traits, traits I would only later deem the attributes of the thief’s mentality.

-This vulnerable, elderly woman did turn on Kurt, and she did so with an angry expression.
-She allowed the first few flicks of the ball atop her stocking cap go, as she presumably went about trying to muster up the courage to tell him off.
+The vulnerable, elderly woman did eventually turn on Kurt, and she did so with an angry expression.
+She allowed the first few flicks of the ball atop her stocking cap go, presumably taking a moment to muster up the courage to tell him off, and then she gave him that angry look.
 Kurt Lee appeared ready to concede to that initial, nonverbal admonition, until he spotted me laughing.
-I encouraged his furtherance with that laughter.
-He did it three more times, before she reached a point of absolute frustration that led her to say something along the lines of this:
+Egged on by me, he did it three more times before she reached a point of absolute frustration that led her to say something along the lines of, “Stop it, you young punk!”

 “You’re right,” Kurt Lee said.
 “Let’s get him.”

 I felt validated for coming up with a theory that Kurt Lee accepted, but in hindsight, I think Kurt Lee would’ve used anything I said to motivate me to conspire against the owner.